VitruvianOS/Vitruvian/README.md

 ## V\OS README

-The Vitruvian Operating System is a modern operating system written in C++.
+Vitruvian is a modern operating system written in C++.

 V\OS aims to provide a user experience that is free from unneeded complexities while still retaining the power of the linux kernel.